zhedongma/zhedongma.github.io/_pages/about.md

 Publications
 ======
 * __Z.
+Ma__, S. Wang, Q. Huang and Y. Yang, "A Review of Radiated EMI Research in Power Electronics Systems," in IEEE Journal of Emerging and Selected Topics in Power Electronics, Early Access, 2024.

+* __Z.
 Ma__, S. Wang, H. Sheng and S. Lakshmikanthan, "Modeling, Analysis and Mitigation of Radiated EMI Due to PCB Ground Impedance in a 65 W High-Density Active-Clamp Flyback Converter," in IEEE Transactions on Industrial Electronics, vol. 70, no. 12, pp. 12267-12277, Dec.
 2023.

 * __Z.
 Ma__ and S. Wang, "Prediction and Measurement Techniques for Radiated EMI of Power Converters with Cables," in Chinese Journal of Electrical Engineering, December 2022.